mbagherian/CTTC/README.md

 ## Code Description

-This code implements the CTTC method for tensor completion.
-It includes various parameters for scaling, regularization, and iteration settings.
-The code also handles missing data by randomly selecting a missing rate for tensor completion and applies the CTTC algorithm to predict missing values.
+This code implements the Coupled Tensor-Tensor Completion (CTTC) method for tensor completion.
+It provides flexible configuration options, including parameters for scaling, regularization, and iteration settings.
+The code is designed to handle missing data by randomly selecting a missing rate for tensor completion, enabling the prediction of missing values based on available data.

+The CTTC algorithm leverages the Coupled Matrix-Matrix Completion (CMMC) function to learn local distance functions for each tensor mode, utilizing the CoupledTensorCompletion function.
+This process allows the model to adaptively learn the appropriate distance metrics for each mode of the tensor.
+Additionally, a Mahalanobis distance function is learned through the core tensor, Z, enabling more accurate predictions of missing entries by capturing the underlying relationships in the data.

+The algorithm evaluates its performance by comparing the predicted values against the ground truth, allowing for optimization and fine-tuning of the method.
+The method aims to minimize the reconstruction error, improving the accuracy of the tensor completion and enhancing the model's predictive capabilities.

 ### Functionality
 - **CTTC.m**: Main function to perform the Coupled Tensor-Tensor Completion method.
 It requires the input tensor, side information, and several other parameters.
-- **Supporting Functions**: Additional functions are used for initialization, graph construction, optimization, and more.
+- **Supporting Functions**: Additional functions are used for initialization, metric function construction, optimization, and more.

 ### Key Parameters
 - `X`: Initial tensor data (drug-target interaction data).